abe-winter/pg13-py/README.md

 Run `pip install . && py.test` in the root dir to see if pg13 will work on your system.

 Supported SQL features:
-* commands: select, insert, update, create table, delete (with syntax limitations)
+* commands: select, insert, update, create/drop table, delete (with syntax limitations)
 * scalar subqueries (i.e. `select * from t1 where a=(select b from t2 where c=true)`)
 * various join syntax (but without a serious query planner, it's not efficient on large tables)
 * sub-selects with alias, i.e. temporary tables in select commands